Azure/azureml-examples/sdk/python/foundation-models/system/docs/component_docs/image_finetune/mmd_finetune_component.md

     Specify the metric to use to compare two different models.
 It could be one of [`mean_average_precision`, `precision`, `recall`].

     If left empty, will be chosen automatically based on the task type and model selected.
+    Generally, `mean_average_precision` is chosen for object detection and instance segmentation tasks.

 8. _apply_augmentations_ (bool, optional)